-Big picture - Why invest in Coro Mining Corp.
+Big Picture – A Deep Dive Examination of Coro Mining Corp.

 Coro Mining Corp.
 Snapshot

 Coro was founded with the goal of building a mining company focused on medium-sized base and precious metals deposits in Latin America.
 The Company intends to achieve this through the exploration for, and acquisition of, copper projects that can be developed and placed into production.

 Using in-house exploration and development expertise, the Coro strategy is to grow a mining business through the discovery, development and operation of “Coro type” projects which have the following characteristics: